NATURAL DISASTERS CAN LEAVE YOU WITHOUT WATER

-The Simple Pump hand pump can provide the water to you through your disaster.
+The Simple Pump deep well hand pump can provide the water to get you through your disaster.
+You need to prepare your water well before the disaster.

 Natural disasters can wreak havoc on a family’s way of life.
 Having systems in place can mean the difference between defeat or triumph after a natural disaster hits.
 Since electricity is a prime casualty of most disasters, having a backup hand pump can save you time, money, and heartache, as many Simple Pump customers have found.